 Stevia – One of the Best Alternatives

-Natural sweetener Stevia (Stevia rebaudiana) is very popular nowadays among people.
+The natural sweetener Stevia (Stevia rebaudiana) is very popular nowadays among people.
 It is suitable for those who have problems with blood sugar and body weight.
 People who want to sweeten their food use Stevia.

 This sweetener is one hundred times sweeter than normal sugar.
 Sweetener from stevia is versatile and appears safe.
-It also encourages the immune system and health facilities, and has almost no calories.
+It also encourages the immune system and health facilities and has almost no calories.

 The Other Less Known Sugar Alternatives

 They both come of interesting climatic conditions.
-Coconut sugar comes from tropical areas, meanwhile yacón comes from the highland Andes.
+Coconut sugar comes from tropical areas, meanwhile, yacón comes from the highland Andes.
 Yacón has a laxative feature and it can affect you; if you consume it in large amounts.